Will-Marriott/friendface-take-2/README.md

 > **❕ For the remainder of this project you should include new unit tests in addition to every new method/change in behaviour added to classes.
 Best practice is to write your unit tests before you write/change your methods implementation, watch them fail, and then watch them pass once you finish coding.**

-> **!
-A `SortOrder` enum has been included in the solution.
-Adjust the PostSorter interface so that the sort method can be sorted in ascending or descending order and edit the `AuthorPostSorter` and tests accordingly
+> **❕ A `SortOrder` enum has been included in the solution.
+Adjust the PostSorter interface so that the sort method can be sorted in ascending or descending order and edit the `AuthorPostSorter` and tests accordingly.**

 ### 3. Implement Sorters
 - Write classes which each provide a method for sorting by:
    - Date submitted
    - Number of likes
    - Length of content in post
-   - Author name extended - if a surname is provided, sort by surname, otherwise sort by first name.
+   - Author name extended - if a surname is provided, sort by surname, otherwise sort by first name

 ### 4. Implement Filters
 - Write a new interface called `PostFilter` for classes that can filter an input list and return a reduced list.
 Write classes which can filter by: